brooklynrail/brooklynrail-platform/content/people/julia-bryan-wilson.md

 name: Julia Bryan-Wilson
 first_name: Julia
 last_name: Bryan-Wilson
-short_bio: "Curator and critic **Julia Bryan-Wilson,** PhD, is Professor of LGBTQ Art History at Columbia University.
-She is the author of multiple books, including _Fray: Art and Textile Politics_ (University of Chicago, 2017, a _New York Times_ best art book of the year and winner of the Frank Jewett Mather Award, the Robert Motherwell Book Award, and the Association for the Study of the Arts of the Present Book Prize).
-Her book on Louise Nevelson is forthcoming from Yale University Press in 2023.
-She was a 2019-20 Guggenheim Fellow, and her research has been supported by grants and fellowships from the Center for Advanced Study in the Visual Arts at the National Gallery, the Georgia O’Keeffe Museum Research Center, and others."
+short_bio: "**Julia Bryan-Wilson** is the author of _Louise Nevelson's
+  Sculpture: Drag, Color, Join, Face._ Her previous books include _Art Workers:
+  Radical Practice in the Vietnam War Era_ and _Fray: Art and Textile Politics,_ which won the ASAP Book Prize, the Frank Jewett Mather Award from CAA, and the Robert Motherwell Book Award.
+She teaches at Columbia University and is Curator-at-Large at the Museu de Arte de São Paulo.  "
 portraits:
   - media: 2022/10/julia-bryan-wilson
 website: https://arthistory.columbia.edu/content/julia-bryan-wilson